tushar-gupta-1995/general-notes/Graphs/graph_basics.md

 Therefore k4 whose default orientation(a square with 2 diagonals) seems a non planer, is actually planer.
 ## TODO: Try drawing it on a copy and attach k4 here.

+# Bipartite Graph
+when a graph can be divided into 2 distinct set of vertices such that within each set, no 2 vertices are connected, but each vertex has a mapping in the other set.